LDAP Connector module

 </components>

-change the implementation class accordingly, and make sure that your module depends on (i.e. is loaded after) Magnolia’s LDAP module.
+Change the implementation class accordingly, and make sure that your module depends on (that is, it’s loaded after) the LDAP Connector module.

 JAAS login configuration